JacobWeinbren/astro-kinde/package/README.md

 Kinde provides a Management SDK that you can use to manage your users and applications.
 To use the Management SDK:

-1. If using seperately - remember to store the env variables from the previous steps.
+1. If using separately - remember to store the env variables from the previous steps.

 2. Install the SDK: